What Are the Types of Trauma?

 • Social – Anything that involves purposefully harming a person’s reputation (i.e. spreading rumors and embarrassing someone publicly).

-The effects bullying has will vary from person-to-person.
-However, it often results in harming one’s sense of self-image, ability to interact with others, and work/school performance.
+Bullying can result in harm to one’s sense of self-image, ability to interact with others, and work/school performance.

 Community Violence

-The biggest issue with community violence is it often happens suddenly, without any warning.
-More often than not, those most affected by this violence are youth and families who live within the community.
+The biggest issue with community violence is it often happens without warning.
+As a result, those most affected by this violence are youth and families who live within the community.

-Most of the time, such violence results in the anxiety that something can go wrong at any given time.
-That their life and those of their loved ones are in a constant state of danger. ⁵
+Community violence can result in the anxiety that something can go wrong at any moment.
+That you and your loved one’s lives are in a constant state of danger. ⁵

 While community violence can sometimes be accidental, the majority of the time it’s intentional.
 Some examples of community violence include: